RileyVaz/ME369P-Final-Project-Public/README.md

 2. Verify packages are installed or install by running 3. pip install torch torchvision timm tqdm
 3. Run Python SwinModel.py from the command line, as on certain systems, multi-processors will break if run from IDE.
 4. If it fails, change subpro = 1 on line 70

+6. ## Running the robot  arm  (robot.py)
+works on Python 3.13
+1. Download the "robot.py" file.
+2. Verify packages are installed or install by running 3. pip install torch torchvision timm tqdm
+3. Run Python SwinModel.py from the command line, as on certain systems, multi-processors will break if run from IDE.
+4. If it fails, change subpro = 1 on line 70